 Famous French writers of Russian origin

-On October 19, 1999 passed away Nathalie Sarraute, a prominent French writer.
+On October 19, 1999 Nathalie Sarraute, a prominent French writer, passed away.
 She was born Natalya Chernyak on July 18, 1900 in Ivanovo, Russia.

-Her mother – Polina Shatunovskaya – was a famous litterateur, published under the pseudonym ” N. Vihrovsky “.
-And father – Ilya Chernyak – graduated from the University of Geneva with a degree in chemical engineering.
+Her mother Polina Shatunovskaya was a famous litterateur, published under the pseudonym N. Vihrovsky.
+And her father Ilya Chernyak graduated from the University of Geneva with a degree in chemical engineering.
 Shortly after Natalya’s birth her parents divorced.
-The mother married a well-known historian and journalist Nikolai Boretskiy – Bergfeld and they moved to St. Petersburg.
+The mother married well-known historian and journalist Nikolai Boretskiy – Bergfeld and they moved to St. Petersburg.
 Ilya Chernyak also remarried and moved to Paris.
-In 1909 Natalya also moved to Paris, where she graduated from the Sorbonne and became a lawyer.
-In 1925 she married a lawyer, Raymond Sarraute, and they had three daughters – Anna, Claude and Dominique.
+In 1909 Natalya also moved to Paris.
+There she graduated from the Sorbonne and became a lawyer.
+In 1925 she married lawyer Raymond Sarraute and they had three daughters – Anna, Claude and Dominique.

 There is a literary joke: “Do you like Romain Gary or Emile Ajar?”

-Under both names hid a prominent French writer, twice winner of the Prix Goncourt (however, this prize is awarded only once to an author).
+Under both names there was a prominent French writer, two-time winner of the Prix Goncourt.
+Despite the fact that the author could be awarded this prize only once.

 Writer’s name was Roman Katsev.
 He was born in 1914 in Vilna, the Russian Empire (now Vilnius, Lithuania).
 There is a monument to the famous French writer Romain Gary in his hometown.

 During the Second World War, Romain was a pilot in the army of General de Gaulle.
-The rest of his life Romain fulfilled promises made to the mother: immigrant from Russia became the French ambassador, a Knight of the Legion of Honor, he achieved fame, wealth – everything his mother dreamed about.
+The rest of his life he fulfilled promises made to the mother.
+Immigrant from Russia became the French ambassador, a Knight of the Legion of Honor, he achieved fame, wealth – everything his mother dreamed about.

 But in personal life the writer was unhappy.
-From 1962 to 1970 he was married to one of the most beautiful and talented women of his time – the actress Jean Seberg.
-It was eight years of love and horror.
-He also had a son Alexander Diego, who wrote a book about his talented and unhappy parents.
+From 1962 to 1970 he was married to one of the most beautiful and talented women of his time – actress Jean Seberg.
+There were eight years of love and horror.
+The writer had son Alexander Diego, who wrote a book about his talented and unhappy parents.

 Jean Seberg committed suicide in 1979.
 A year later, R. Gary shot himself in the mouth.